Vueling wants to offer high speed internet on board its aircraft

 For this purpose, Vueling reached an agreement with Telefonica to provide high-speed Wi-Fi on board four aircraft Airbus A320.
-So far, data access has not been possible on short flights in Europe, such as Madrid - Barcelona.
+Until now, access to data has not been possible on short flights in Europe, such as Madrid - Barcelona.

 Telefonica will be responsible for implementing LiveTV high-speed technology with AIR ACCES mobile telephony services from Eutelsat, via the KA-SAT satellite.